Immigration

 Step 2 — Check your absence record

-Step 4 — Prepare accommodation documentation
+Step 5 — Confirm accommodation proof

 Step 7 — Submit a complete file

 Bring originals and copies.
 Keep documents organised.
-A missing document can lead to rejection, delay, or being told to return with a new appointment.
+A missing document can lead to rejection, delay or being told to return with a new appointment.

 Step 8 — Keep proof after submission